birdbrain/starward/README.md

 `GET: api/gravityforms?id=*`

 *Please note submitting the Gravity Form is handled by a direct API post request to the WP GF API v2 service inside an action, please view app/actions/gravityforms.js*

+## FAQ / Troubleshooting

+### I've made a change to WP back end, but my front-end is not updating.

+You need to flush the REDIS cache.
+This can be done by navigating to `<yourdomain>/api/flushredis`.
+Once this is done, clear any other cache plugins on the website and hard refresh.
+You should see your changes reflected on the front-end.